 Rosalind the scientist

-When she was 18, Rosalind went to study natural sciences at Newnham College in Cambridge and she specialised in chemistry.
-The Second World War washappening when Rosalind finished her studies.
+When she was 18, Rosalind went to study natural sciences at Newnham College in Cambridge and she specialized in chemistry.
+The Second World War was happening when Rosalind finished her studies.

 DNA Double Helix

-to build a model of what DNA looks like.
-In 1953, James Watson and Francis Crickhad nearly completed their model of what they thought DNA looks like, but their model was not quite right.
+In 1953, James Watson and Francis Crick had nearly completed their model of what they thought DNA looks like, but their model was not quite right.